Alleged Russian Agent Maria Butina Met With Former Trump Aide During 2016 Campaign

 — J. D. Gordon (@Jeffrey_gordon) August 4, 2018

 Erickson said in his email that Butina was a “special friend” of the NRA.
-Butina followed the email with an invitation to a group dinner hosted by conservative writer George O’Neill Jr.
+Butina followed the email with an invitation to a group dinner hosted by conservative writer George O’Neill, Jr.

-Butina also met with Donald Trump Jr. at a private dinner during an NRA convention in 2016.
+Butina also met with Donald Trump, Jr. at a private dinner during an NRA convention in 2016.

-Butina is a guns-rights activist who founded a Russian gun-rights group, the Right to Bear Arms.
+Butina is a gun-rights activist who founded a Russian gun-rights group, the Right to Bear Arms.
 She was arrested in July on charges of “conspiracy to act as an agent of a foreign government,” according to New York Magazine.

 Prosecutors are investigating Butina’s potential ties to the NRA.